Admission Criteria and Course Credit

-The May Term in Luxembourg is not open to students from other schools.
-Clark University undergraduate students should not have completed their studies prior to the beginning of the May Term.
+The May Term in Luxembourg is open only to Clark University undergraduates who have not completed their studies prior to the beginning of the May Term.
+It is not open to students from other schools.
 At times, Clark graduate students or students from the School of Professional Studies can be admitted pending individual arrangements.
 Enrolled Clark students will receive normal day-college credit (1 full unit).

 In general, the admission criteria include: academic performance (a transcript is required with the application form), reasons for participation, and relevance of the course to the student’s academic career.
 Applicants may be interviewed at the Luxembourg Program Office at Clark University.
 The Luxembourg Program reserves the right to not accept applicants who are currently on conduct sanctions at Clark, including disciplinary or academic probation, and/or students who have a history of sanctions, including verbal, written, or disciplinary warnings, probation, and/or suspension.